Skip to content

 • Rich and emotional: The main taste comes from ground beef (and sometimes pork), providing a deep, charming, umami prosperity that makes the spine of the sauce.

-• Slow cooked depth: The long -term simmering allows the flavor to melt and intensify, which creates a comfortable, layered complication that is both hearty and melodious.
+• Slow-cooked depth: The long -term simmering allows the flavor to melt and intensify, which creates a comfortable, layered complication that is both hearty and melodious.

-• Tomato-based sweetness and acidity: The paste of crushed tomato and tomato brings balance of natural sweetness and bright acidity that is cut through the prosperity of meat and fat.
+• Tomato-based sweetness and acidity: The paste of crushed tomato and tomato brings a balance of natural sweetness and bright acidity that is cut through the prosperity of meat and fat.

 • Creamy venture: A splash of milk (or cream in some variations) lends a creamy mouthfeel and helps to round the acidity with tomatoes.